Bulls and cows

-Bulls and Cows (also known as Cows and Bulls or Pigs and Bulls) is a code-breaking mind or paper and pencil game for two or more players, predating the commercially marketed board game Mastermind and the hit word game Wordle.
+Bulls and cows (also known as cows and bulls or pigs and bulls) is a code-breaking mind or paper and pencil game for two or more players.
 The game is played in turns by two opponents who aim to decipher the other's secret code by trial and error.

-The numerical version
+Bulls and cows predates the commercially marketed board game version, Mastermind, and its word-based variant predates the gameshow Lingo and web game Wordle.
+A version known as MOO was widely available for early mainframe computers, Unix and Multics systems, among others.

+Gameplay

-The numerical version of the game is usually played with 4 digits, but can be played with any number of digits.
+The game is usually played with four digits, but can be played with any number of digits.

-On a sheet of paper, the players each write a 4-digit secret number.
+On a sheet of paper, the players each write a four-digit secret number.
 The digits must be all different.
 Then, in turn, the players try to guess their opponent's number who gives the number of matches.
 The digits of the number guessed also must all be different.
 If the matching digits are in their right positions, they are "bulls", if in different positions, they are "cows".
 Example: